fibonacid/react-suspence-chat-app/README.md

-# Using React's latest feature to create an AI Chatbot
+# Creating a LLM chatbot with React Suspense

 AI Chatbots are a bit weird.
-When a user submits a message, a structure called `Message` needs to be created right away, while another one needs to be created after the bot has responded.
+When a user submits a message, the user's `message` needs to be presented right away, while the bot's `message` needs to be created asynchronously.
+This is a perfect use case for [Suspense](https://react.dev/reference/react/Suspense).

 Let's start by defining the `Message` type: